Intel Corporation

 Series B in 2006

-IP Fabrics, Inc. specializes in providing network visibility, compliance, and analytics solutions for various sectors, including telecommunications, cable, wireless, satellite, VoIP, and government agencies.
-The company offers a range of products designed for network surveillance and management, such as TunnelBox, which facilitates remote traffic access for diagnostics and compliance; DeepProbe, a tool for deep packet inspection and real-time alerts; and DeepSweep, which supports lawful interception and network visibility.
-Additionally, IP Fabrics provides CyberInsight, an analytics solution for network behavior analysis, along with intelligence modules and a software development kit to enhance its products.
-Founded in 2002 and based in Beaverton, Oregon, IP Fabrics serves over 50 clients, including surveillance solution providers, law enforcement, and government entities.
-The company also offers development services, ongoing support, and training for its systems.
+IP Fabrics, Inc. is a US-based company specializing in network visibility, compliance, and analytics solutions for various sectors, including telecommunications, cable, and government agencies.
+Founded in 2002 and headquartered in Beaverton, Oregon, the company offers a range of products designed for network surveillance and diagnostics.
+Its product suite includes TunnelBox, a remote traffic access appliance, and DeepProbe, a deep packet inspection device that provides real-time alerts for network events.
+The DeepSweep appliance supports lawful intercept compliance and enhances network visibility.
+Additionally, the company offers CyberInsight, an analytics solution for network behavior analysis, as well as an OpenIntelligence software development kit for customizable applications.
+IP Fabrics serves over 50 customers, including service providers and law enforcement agencies, and provides ongoing support, training, and maintenance for its solutions.
 As of mid-2015, IP Fabrics operates as a subsidiary of Yaana Technologies, LLC.

 Arch Rock